-Villena is located to the north-west of Alicante, around one hour’s drive along the A-31.
+Villena is located to the north-west of Alicante city, around one hour’s drive along the A-31.

-Bordering the Murcia and Valencia regions, the city is well-known for its pottery and footwear industries.
+Bordering the Murcia region and Alicante province, the town is well-known for its pottery and footwear industries.

-Usually mild-mannered and tranquil, the city is – perhaps surprisingly – also the venue for one of Spain’s largest heavy metal rock festivals, Leyendas del Rock (Rock Legends), held every August.
+Usually mild-mannered and tranquil, the town is – perhaps surprisingly – also the venue for one of Spain’s largest heavy metal rock festivals, Leyendas del Rock (Rock Legends), held every August.

 Throughout the year, there are plenty of varied cultural attractions in Villena to suit just about any taste, including the following…

 No trip to Villena would be complete without exploring what is the town’s most important and impressive sight: Atalaya Castle.
-Towering over the town centre and cutting an imposing figure, it can’t be missed as you drive towards the city.
+Towering over the town centre and cutting an imposing figure, it can’t be missed as you drive towards the urban area.

 Villena is home to several high-quality museums for visitors wanting to learn more about the region and its history.